 People visit England from far and wide to learn more about the fascinating British monarchy.
 London is full of royal sights, castles and palaces just waiting to be explored.
 If you consider yourself a fan of the Queen and want to walk the same path as the British royals (past and present) then London is the right place for you.
-From the magnificent Crown Jewels housed in the Tower of London, the majestic State Rooms of Buckingham Palace to the birthplace of King Henry VIII in Greenwich, here are the What to do in and around London if You're Royal Family Obsessed .
+From the magnificent Crown Jewels housed in the Tower of London, the majestic State Rooms of Buckingham Palace to the birthplace of King Henry VIII in Greenwich, here are the .

 Eat the local food

 There’s some simple yet unbeatable about British food that locals never get tired of.
-When you’re in London, you need to try some comforting British staples like a proper pie n’ mash, crispy fish n’ chips, a glorious sunday roast, sticky toffee pudding, bangers and mash, eton mess, afternoon tea and shepherd's pie.
+When you’re in London, you need to try some comforting British staples like a proper pie n’ mash, crispy fish n’ chips, a glorious Sunday roast, sticky toffee pudding, bangers and mash, eton mess, afternoon tea and shepherd's pie.
 You’ll be pleased to know that these British dishes won’t break the bank either.
 You can find most of these traditional dishes in British pubs and restaurants - one of the most unique (and a particular favourite of ours) has to be Maggie Jones in Kensington where you can indulge in a classic bread and butter pudding in a rustic, barn-like atmosphere.
-Read our guide on Where to Try the Best British Food in London .
+Read our guide on .

 There’s a relaxed tipping culture